The AI Control Problem

 - Rather than leaving to chance the selection of the set of ethical principles to be observed, the set would be chosen in advance (either in full detail, or, more plausibly, in general outline) and designed into the AI

-- Rather than in effect giving the AI a choice about how closely to conform to these ethical principles, the principles would be established as even more fundamental than whatever other goals it is following.
+- Rather than in effect giving the AI any choice about how closely to conform to these ethical principles, the principles would be established as even more fundamental than whatever other goals it is following.

 Note however that the two other points listed remain as concerns: